 We've all heard about them but never actually did get the big difference – Or we just thought it was all the same thing with many names… like soda pop.
 Well, there is actually a difference and you better be careful.
 If you stumble upon the fashion police, they might have you arrested for misleading the public and causing chaos.
 So, we better get to it!

-Ok, so according to fashion and style blogs AKA the ever evolving fashion constitution, a jumper could be categorize as one of these:
+Ok, so according to fashion and style blogs AKA the ever-evolving fashion constitution, a jumper could be categorized as one of these:

 - Child's coverall